isce-framework/isce3/tests/data/README.md

 Short L0B dataset containing proper NISAR-like tx-chirp calibration data including BYPASS CAL, LNA CAL and HPA CAL .
-The DBF tables are stored in a newly introduced (on *09/18/2022*) instrument HDF5 file, while the DBF-related RD/WD/WL values are temporarily stored in a numpy binary file *RD_WD_WL.npy* for the sake of unit testing.
+The DBF tables are stored in a newly introduced (on *09/18/2022*) instrument HDF5 file, while the DBF-related RD/WD/WL values are stored in L0B product per new L0B spec (12/13/2022).
-The "ReeUtilPy" version for generating these datasets is *v2.9.5*.
+The "ReeUtilPy" version for generating these datasets is *v2.10.2*.
 The respective REE RDF (config) file is *hrdf_ree_short.rdf* set up on *09/18/2022*.

 - **REE_ANTPAT_CUTS_DATA.h5**